The history of the Kings and Queens of Luchazi people

 Muangana Mueni Nkalanga

-Muangana Mueni Chivueka.
+Muangana Mueni Chivueka

 According to oral history obtained from Luchazi elders in Angola, they say the Chivueka dynasty can be traced from Niakapamba Musompa, Kahiata Mungomba and Muti.
 The name Chivueka was given to Kahiata Mungomba at a place called Musumba.
 "Chivueka ua vuekele tuhia mungongo."
 His name is taken from kuvueka, which means to make fire.
 Hence, the Luchazi saying and song, Chivueka na vaLuchazi va fuma "Ku ntambantamba kua livangele ku-uema."
-Niakapamba Musompa had two children, unfortunately one child died and the remaining child was a daughter named Ngelenge.
+Niakapamba Musompa had two children, unfortunately one child died, and the remaining child was a daughter named Ngelenge.

 When Ngelenge got married, she gave birth to children namely Kahiata Mungomba II (who is considered to be Mueni Chivueka II), Ngambo, Ngelenge, Chisengo, Mununga, Kamana, Kambuende and Kalumbu who functioned as royal councilors that advised the king on all matters pertaining to Luchazi traditions and customs.
 His sisters also performed the duties of royal retainers known as Vakua manda, and were the King's emissaries who used to visit the capital of the Luba-Lunda states on behalf of the monarch.

-Muangana Mueni Chivueka II: When Muangana Mueni Chivueka Kahiata Mungomba died, he was succeed by his nephew, Kahiata Mungomba II.
+Muangana Mueni Chivueka II: When Muangana Mueni Chivueka Kahiata Mungomba died, he was succeeded by his nephew, Kahiata Mungomba II.
 Muangana Mueni Chivueka appointed subordinate chiefs to assist in the governance of the expanding kingdom: Mueni Kantiamba, Mueni Luhunda, Mueni Ngombo and Mueni Lukungu.
-At a place around the Ndakavala-Musimoyi-Luchazi, they ate the the hearts of dogs as a symbol and confirmation of their chieftainship.
+At a place around the Ndakavala-Musimoyi-Luchazi, they ate the hearts of dogs as a symbol and confirmation of their chieftainship.
 They were appointed as the royal advisory board members who performed the duties of choosing a successor as per Luchazi traditions and customs, and they also carried out duties or made decisions on behalf of the Muangana.

 He improved the capital and expanded the Luchazi Kingdom which covered the vast Jurisdiction from the Luantamba-Luchazi-Kanazi area in the north of Angola through to Lunguè-bungo River and its tributaries westwards upstream to the Cuando- Cubango-Bie plateau and across it to the Chimbandi, Nyemba, Lwimbi and Ngondzelo territories.

 His goal was to see the population of his tribe grow big as fast as possible.
 He himself had many wives.
-He ordered that captured women and children from the raids were not to be sold into slavery, but incorporated into the Luchazi communities.
+He ordered that captured women and children from the raids were not to be sold into slavery but incorporated into the Luchazi communities.

 He made rules and regulations to guide his people in the art of parenting and the mode of bringing up children.
 His policy yielded results because the Luchazi population increased during his reign.